-- To shunt downlink traffic from the standby to the active BNG-UP and have the active BNG-UP forward that downlink traffic, do the following: - Configure a redundant interface using the configure subscriber-mgmt up-resiliency fate-sharing-group-template redundant-interface command. - Configure the same shunt ID on the active and the standby BNG-UP using the configure service ies subscriber-mgmt multi-chassis-shunt-id or configure service vprn subscriber-mgmt multichassis-shunt-id command depending on the service (IES or VPRN). - To enable forwarding of uplink traffic by the standby BNG-UP, use the configure subscriber-mgmt up-resiliency fate-sharing-group-template uplink-forwarding-while-standby command.
+- To shunt downlink traffic from the standby to the active BNG-UP and have the active BNG-UP forward that downlink traffic, do the following: - Use the following command to configure a redundant interface.

+'''

+configure subscriber-mgmt up-resiliency fate-sharing-group-template redundant-interface

+'''

+Use the following command to configure the same shunt ID on the active and the standby BNG-UPfor the applicable service.

+'''

+configure service ies subscriber-mgmt multi-chassis-shunt-id configure service vprn subscriber-mgmt multi-chassis-shunt-id

+'''

+Use the following command to enable forwarding of uplink traffic by the standby BNG-UP.

+configure subscriber-mgmt up-resiliency fate-sharing-group-template uplink-forwarding-while-standby